borkarfaiz/jwt-django/README.md

 ## User App
 - user can register using API as well login as check the postman collection for more details.
-- Admin can access all the data using list api Admin Credentials username: admin, password: admin.
+- Admin can access all food posts through list api, Admin Credentials username: admin, password: admin.

 ## FoodApp